 People are no less reachable than in an office

-Expecting people to need an office to be present during the day is a decidedly… retro concern.
-The last months has shown that not knowing where someone is physically located is far from a comms barrier when the primary tools you use to communicate with them live in their pocket.
+The last months have shown that not knowing where someone is physically located is far from a comms barrier when the primary tools you use to communicate with them live in their pocket.